How To Get From Zagreb To Venice (& Venice To Zagreb)

 Bram was born and raised in Belgium and has traveled the Balkans & beyond.
 He is a professional freelance travel writer and photographer specializing in outdoor travel with an emphasis on national parks, nature, and wildlife.

-People visiting Croatia ask a popular question: “how do I get from Zagreb to Venice?”
+People visiting Croatia ask a popular question: “How do I get from Zagreb to Venice?”
 Alternatively, people sometimes also wonder how to get from Venice to Zagreb.
 In this article, we’ll list all your options.

 Zagreb, the capital of Croatia, is a fun mix of history and modernity.
 It has the “misfortune” of being the capital of a country that boasts one of Europe’s most spectacular coasts.
-As a result, it often spends much of its time in the shadow of places like Istria, Split, and Dubrovnik.
+As a result, it often spends much of its time in the shadow of places like the Istria Peninsula, Split, and Dubrovnik.

 On the other hand, Zagreb is the only city in Croatia with a major international airport, making it the arrival and departure point for many foreign visitors.